MuhamadFarooq/Viewport-prediction-using-LSTM-model/README.md

 Using LSTM model, viewport prediction accuracy is calculated.

 Different accuracy levels are introduced as how many frames have 100% accuracy, 75%, 50%, 25% and also 0% to check performance of model.

+This model is then trained for real time 360-degree video streaming (calculating inference time, latency, throughput and feasibility for 30 fps)